 You can even see the deeds of his ownership hanging on the wall!

-Try some of the local produce on offer in the restaurant, have a drink and settle in for the night.
+Try some of the local produce on offer in the restaurant, or a special whiskey experience and settle in for the night.

 Allow 2 hours